Strong winds forecast for Los Angeles threaten area's fight against fires

 Strong winds forecast for Los Angeles threaten area’s fight against fires

-LOS ANGELES (AP) — Additional water tankers and scores of firefighters arrived at the Los Angeles area on Monday ahead of fierce winds that were forecast to return and threaten the progress made so far on two massive infernos that have destroyed thousands of homes and killed at least 24 people.
+LOS ANGELES (AP) — A beefed-up firefighting force was staged around Los Angeles to attack flare-ups or new blazes and anxious residents were prepared for the worst as dangerous winds were expected to build Tuesday, a week after two massive infernos destroyed thousands of homes and killed at least 24 people.

-Planes doused homes and hillsides with bright pink fire-retardant chemicals, while crews and fire engines were being placed near particularly vulnerable spots with dry brush.
-Dozens of water trucks rolled in to replenish supplies after hydrants ran dry last week when the two largest fires erupted.

-Tabitha Trosen and her boyfriend said she feels like they are “teetering” on the edge with the constant fear that their neighborhood could be the next under threat.
+Tabitha Trosen packed the meaningful things in her life and felt she was “teetering” on the edge with the constant fear that her neighborhood could be the next under threat.

-“Our cats are ready to go, we have their carriers by the door prepped with their little stuffed animals and things like that,” Trosen said, adding that she’s packed things as she thinks about what she could lose.
+“Our cats are ready to go, we have their carriers by the door prepped with their little stuffed animals and things like that,” Trosen said.
 “It’s like, how do I take care of myself, and what are the things that will ground me as a human and remind me of my background and my life and my family.”

+On Monday, planes doused homes and hillsides with bright pink fire-retardant chemicals, while crews and fire engines were placed near particularly vulnerable spots with dry brush.
+Dozens of additional water trucks rolled in to replenish supplies after hydrants ran dry last week when the two largest fires erupted.

-“We’re absolutely better prepared,” LA County Fire Chief Anthony Marrone said when asked what will be different from a week ago, when hurricane-force winds propelled multiple fires across the parched, brush-filled region that hasn’t seen rain in more than eight months.
+“We’re absolutely better prepared,” LA County Fire Chief Anthony Marrone said when asked what will be different from a week ago, when hurricane-force winds propelled multiple fires across the parched, brush-filled region that has seen almost no rain in more than eight months.

+More than a dozen wildfires have broken out in Southern California since Jan.
+1, mostly in the greater Los Angeles area.

+The latest started Monday night in a dry riverbed in an agricultural area of Oxnard, about 55 miles (89 kilometers) northwest of Los Angeles, and tore through tall brush before firefighters stopped its progress, the Ventura County Fire Department said.

-The winds are predicted to pick up late Monday into early Tuesday, but they are not expected to reach hurricane-force like last week.
-However, they could ground firefighting aircraft, Marrone said, warning if winds reach 70 mph (112 kph), “it’s going to be very difficult to contain that fire.”
+Winds began gusting in the mountains surrounding Los Angeles early Tuesday and were forecast to continue through midday Wednesday, according to the National Weather Service.
+They are not expected to reach hurricane-force like last week, but they could ground firefighting aircraft, Marrone said, warning if winds reach 70 mph (112 kph), “it’s going to be very difficult to contain that fire.”

+The National Weather Service warned the weather will be “particularly dangerous” Tuesday, when gusts could reach 65 mph (105 kph).
+A large part of Southern California around Los Angeles is under an extreme fire danger warning through Wednesday, including densely populated Thousand Oaks, Northridge and Simi Valley.

 Fire officials advised residents in high-risk areas to just leave home — and not wait for formal evacuation orders — if they sense danger.